 Conservative GC is important technology.
-Xerox PARC ported their D-machine code bases to the Sun SPARC architecture in the late 80's using this technology.
+Xerox PARC ported their Dmachine code bases (Dolphin, Dandelion, Dorado) to the Sun SPARC architecture in the late 80's using this technology.
 Many C/C++ applications like early editions of DrScheme rely on this technology.

 An instructive variation on conservative GC is the design of early Sun JVMs.
 Since local variables in a Java stack frame do not have fixed types (a huge design error IMO), exact GC in Java is unnecessarily complex.
-The compiler or class loader must build "stack maps" for a sufficient set of "safe points" for every method!
+The compiler or class loader must build "stack maps" for a sufficient set of "safe points" within the code for every method!
 (A safe point is designated point in the program where stack frame usage is known.
 Every point in the program is required to be a bounded distance - counting instructions in the execution stream - from a safe point.)
 As a result, early JVMs did not perform exact collection.
 They relied on the following trick: every object is accessed through a handle (a level of indirection) stored in a hash table exclusively under the control of the JVM.
-This level of indirection enables a conservative collector to safely move objects.
+This level of indirection enables a conservative collector to safely move objects because all heap pointers are located in the hash table of handles.
 But the cost is enormous.
 The use of handles can slow the execution of compiled code by far more than a factor of two.
 Why?
 Accessing an object takes two memory references rather than one but the extra reference can cost far more than a single reference because of memory caching and pipelining.
 This design was a "quick and dirty" implementation hack.